xaktly | Electricity & magnetism

 $$\frac{q(t)}{CV} = 1 - e^{-\frac{t}{RC}}$$

-And finally multiply by CV.
-Notice that CV is just the charge, but it's the final charge because V is the potential of the battery.
-We'll call that qf.
+And finally multiply by $CV$.
+Notice that $CV$ is just the charge, but it's the final charge because $V$ is the potential of the battery.
+We'll call that $q_f$.

 Our final equation for the time-dependent charge on a capacitor is